 Revision of Guaranteed Maximum Price

-In case of the change in customer mandate with regards to the construction work; for example revision in designs or changes in specification and quality of materials; the GMP contract contains the clause for upward revision of GMP price in order to fully compensate the contractor under changed conditions.
+In case of a change in customer mandate with regards to the construction work; for example revision in designs or changes in specification and quality of materials; the GMP contract contains the clause for upward revision of GMP price to fully compensate the contractor under changed conditions.

-- The contractors also have an incentive to complete the work before schedule and keep the expenses within the budgeted estimates so as to avoid the possibility of getting penalized and earn some percentage share of savings, if the contract allows.
-Thus, it becomes a win-win proposition for both the parties.
+- The contractors also have an incentive to complete the work before schedule and keep the expenses within the budgeted estimates to avoid the possibility of getting penalized and earn some percentage share of savings, if the contract allows.
+Thus, it becomes a win-win proposition for both parties.

 - It gives security to the client that he won’t be penalized for the contractor’s mistakes and carelessness in carrying out the project.

-- As there are little uncertainties regarding the costs and an almost accurate, crystal clear estimate of the costs – there are no unpleasant surprises.
+- As there are few uncertainties regarding the costs and an almost accurate, crystal clear estimate of the costs – there are no unpleasant surprises.